mchaker/althea-systemd/docs/althea-sentry.md

 # Part 2: Validator Sentry Setup

 _NOTE: I'm adapting the following instructions from the [official Althea fullnode setup instructions](https://github.com/althea-net/althea-chain/blob/main/docs/althea/althea-testnet-docs/setting-up-a-fullnode-manual.md), and Paul's Sentry instructions linked at the beginning of this document._

-Requirements:

-* 2 GB RAM
-* 50 GB storage _(the althea data folder is almost 15GB at time of writing, so to be safe as the network grows I recommend a linode 2GB plan or higher)_
-* storage latency < 5ms

-ℹ️ Test storage latency with the `ioping` tool: `sudo ioping /dev/sdX -c5` where `/dev/sdX` is the device where your `.althea` data folder is mounted.
-Usually this is `/dev/sda`, but can be `/dev/mapper/ubuntu--vg-ubuntu--lv` on Ubuntu systems.

 ## Set up an Althea fullnode